dvcrn/binance.ex/README.md

 Unofficial Elixir wrapper for interacting with the [Binance API](https://github.com/binance/binance-spot-api-docs).

 **NOTE: v2 is a full rewrite that's now fully auto-generated from the Binance docs.
 There are breaking changes, and it's not as battle-tested as v1 yet.
-If you don't need any of the new endpoints, [stick to v1](https://github.com/dvcrn/binance.ex/tree/master).**
+If you don't need any of the new endpoints, [stick to v1](https://github.com/dvcrn/binance.ex/tree/v1) for now.**

 ## Installation